paolomagni/football-platform/README.md

 # ⚽ FootballPlatform

-**FootballPlatform** is a cloud-native data platform that ingests, transforms, and analyzes football match data — starting with the UEFA Champions League.
+**FootballPlatform** is a cloud-native data platform that ingests, transforms, and models football data into analytics-ready datasets — starting with the UEFA Champions League.

 The project follows modern **analytics engineering** and **data platform** best practices on Google Cloud.